HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-2.md

 *Develop a committee for the future planning of the library’s new building.*

-**Action Plan:** Portola Middle School, including the library media center, will have a new building in three years.
+**Action Plan:** P------ Middle School, including the library media center, will have a new building in three years.
 The librarian will create a committee within three months made up of school staff, parents, and students to seek input for the future library.
 This committee will